DavidVujic/python-polylith-docs/docs/index.md

 In addition to that, Polylith is very much about the Developer Experience.
 It has support for REPL Driven Development - a workflow that makes coding both joyful and interactive.

+This type of Architecture will also let you postpone these types of design decisions, like going for a Monolith or Microservices or Serverless.
+Your team can instead choose to focus on writing code and creating features.
+Make the decisions on how to deploy when you are ready for it.

 > If you can improve just one thing in your software development, make it getting faster feedback. [^2]